dartmouth-cs98/18w-si32/docs/getting-started/README.md

 executed.

 And thats all there is to it.
 This `bot.py` program could now be uploaded and play a game.
-It would return an empty commands list every turn and would never do anything, but it would be a valid bot nonetheless!
+On every turn, it would generate an empty queue of commands, and therefore would never do anything, but it would be a valid bot nonetheless!

 But you don't want to settle for that, do you?
 Read on for tips on implementing your first strategy!